oldgizahub/syllabics/README.md

 The syllabic alphabet used is the subset of the Canadian Aboriginal Syllabics used in the East Cree language.

-Written in Free Pascal with pas2js transpiler
+Written in Free Pascal using pas2js transpiler to create JavaScript.
 Author: Geoff Gigg